lukas-frystak-sonarsource/sonarqube-server-guides/helm-chart/dce/download-plugins-self-signed-cert.md

 The custom implementation follows the native plugin installation feature.
 However, as it is a custom implementation, it will rely on `extraInitContainers`, `extraVolumes`, and `extraVolumeMounts`.

+> [!NOTE]
+> As with many things related to Kubernetes, there are many different ways of doing everything.
+This page provides complete instructions, but should still be treated as an example.
+The steps needs to be adapted to the specific environment where the steps are being applied.

 **Implementation steps:**
 - Native plugins download and installation must be disabled. i.e., do not set the `applicationNodes.plugins` parameter.
 - Two secrets must be created: one from the self-signed certificate and one for basic authentication based on the `.netrc` file.